UniversalSuperBox/jamf2snipe/README.md

 -uns, --users_no_search
-                      Doesn't search for any users if the specified fields in Jamf and Snipe don't match. (case insensitive) -m, --mobiles         Runs against the Jamf mobiles endpoint only.
+                      Doesn't search for any users if the specified fields in Jamf and Snipe don't match. (case insensitive) --create_snipe_users  Creates users in Snipe-IT if they don't exist.
+-m, --mobiles         Runs against the Jamf mobiles endpoint only.
 -c, --computers       Runs against the Jamf computers endpoint only.
 ```